zalyoung/gitlab-handbook/content/handbook/marketing/field-marketing/_index.md

   - Budget
   - In-hand ETA
   - Where swag will be shipped (if swag is to be stored in the warehouse, please include `@krogel` on correspondence)
+- PLEASE NOTE: Every new swag order requires a PO number before Brilliant will submit the order to production.
+Please make sure to build this approval time into your overall timeline!

+#### Approval Process through the Brilliant Store Portal

+- Brilliant will send the FMM an order estimate through the [Brilliant store portal](/handbook/marketing/field-marketing/#brilliant-portal) (FMM will receive an email notification).
+FMM to go to the order estimate and save the order to PDF and submit a [contract request](/handbook/marketing/field-marketing/#field-marketing-contract-requests) to the FMC.
+- FMC to route the order through the procurement process.
+- Once the PO number is obtained, the FMM will log back into the Brilliant store portal, go to the order estimate, and click `approve`.
+An additional screen will pop up where the FMM will include the PO number and then submit.
+- Once the order is approved in the store portal, Brilliant will submit the order to the vendor.
 - All new swag artwork (inlcuding logo placement) will be reviewed and approved by the Brand team.
-  - If the swag item chosen only requires a GitLab logo to be added, Brilliant will provide a proof to the POC and then once approved, proof will be sent to the Brand team for final approval (within the Brilliant portal).
+  - If the swag item chosen only requires a GitLab logo to be added, Brilliant will provide a proof to the FMM through the store portal (FMM will receive an email notification) and then once approved in the portaly by the FMM, the proof will be sent to the Brand team for final approval (within the Brilliant store portal as well).
-  - If the swag item chosen requires a full design, please follow the instructions [here](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/#swag-program-owners).
-Please include your FMC in the process to handle the financial requirements.
+  - If the swag item chosen requires a full design, please follow the instructions to submit a design request [here](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/#swag-program-owners).
+- Once the order has been shipped, Brilliant will submit the invoice through Coupa directly.

-### Orders and Shipping Charges
+### Store Portal Orders and Shipping Charges

 - Please see the homepage of the [Brilliant store portal](https://app.brilliantmade.com/users/sign_in) for specific ordering instructions and helpful details.
 - General swag items in the store have previously been ordered and paid for in bulk.
 You are not required to pay for these swag items from your individual budgets.
 The cost of the swag items are shown to help indicate the level of swag and how much should be utilized.